 Poor Academic Performance

 This is often the first condition that comes to mind while worrying about the loss of a scholarship.
 Some awards are given out on academic merit—having a certain GPA or test score—and so are conditional on maintaining satisfactory grades while in college, or even steadily improving them!
-If your grades take a nosedive, you better start checking the scholarship rule book and study hard.
+If your grades take a nosedive, you better start checking the scholarship rule book.
+If you’re having trouble keeping your grades up, try forming a study group, changing up where you study, or talking to your professor about how you can improve your grades.
+You don’t want to lose your scholarship.

 Abuse of Scholarship Funds